 Third Ashra of Ramadan - Safety

 Third Ashra starts from 21st Ramadan and ends 29th or 30th Ramadan according to the moon.
-Third Ashra is known as Safety from the Hell it means Nijat.
-In the end of Ramadan is about seeking in Allah Almighty from Hellfire.
-Every Muslim must pray that from the safety of Hell fire.
+Third Ashra is known as Safety from the Hell (Nijat).
+Every Muslim must pray to be safe from Hellfire.
 The Last Ashra is very important and superior.
-In this Ashra Lailatul Qadar also falls and many Muslims also practice Aitkaf (seclusion for prayers) in this Ashra and try to maximize their prayers.
+In this Ashra the Night of Power (Lailatul Qadar) also falls and many Muslims also practice Aitkaf (seclusion for prayers) in this Ashra and try to maximize their prayers.

 Stated in Quran: